iq-motion-control/iq-module-communication-doc/docs/manual/manual_telemetry.rst

 Supported Telemetry
 =====================
-The structure of the supported telemetry messages and how to trigger them varies between different protocols.
+The structure and triggering of supported telemetry messages varies between different protocols.
 The sections below cover these details for different protocols.

 Hobby Protocols
 ****************